Polish Birth Certificates: How to Obtain Official Copies

 If your destination country is not part of the Hague Convention, a full legalization of Polish documents is necessary.
 This process requires verification by the Polish Ministry of Foreign Affairs, followed by authentication from the consulate or embassy of the country where the document will be used.
 Full legalization ensures that Polish documents, including civil status records, educational diplomas, and court documents, meet all legal requirements for international use.

-Below, as an example, you’ll find a birth certificate from the Civil Registry Office in Leszno, issued in 1892 and written in German.
+Below, as an example, we present a birth certificate from the Civil Registry Office in Leszno, issued in 1892.
+At the time, the city was part of Prussian rule, which means that civil registrations in Leszno at that time were written in German and followed Prussian civil law.

 - Polish State Archives: These archives maintain a vast collection of civil and church records from various regions, including areas that were once part of Prussia, Austria, and Russia.